Recreation Management and Policy: Recreation Administration (M.S.)

 Degree Requirements

 The 30 credit Recreation Administration option consists of required and elective coursework.
-In consultation with a faculty adviser, students will select either a thesis or non-thesis track.
-Full-time students typically take two years to progress through the RA option degree requirements.
+In consultation with a faculty adviser, students will select either a capstone portfolio or thesis track.
+Full-time students typically take up to two years to progress through the RA option degree requirements.
 If a student takes leveling courses, they may need to complete more than two years.
-Part-time students typically complete the program in three years.
+Part-time students may take longer to complete the degree.

 Code | Title | Credits |